PietroLami/pietrolami.github.io/_pages/curriculm vitae.md

 **University of Bologna** (2018)
 _Intership_
-- This internship was structured in two parts: the first part was the study of <a href='#https://www.tiny.cloud/'>TinyMCE</a> software (which is an online rich-text editor released as open-source software), while the second part involved a practical development of a web application that managed the editing of a document by a multitude of users.
+- This internship was structured in two parts: the first part was the study of [TinyMCE](https://www.tiny.cloud/) software (which is an online rich-text editor released as open-source software), while the second part involved a practical development of a web application that managed the editing of a document by a multitude of users.

 ***